stephaniekyyip/smartLight/README.md

 - User uses their device to connect to the Raspberry Pi via its IP address
 - On the webpage, there is a HTML form that allows the user to select among the following options:
   - Turn the LED on or off
-  - Choose among three brightness settings for the LED
+  - Choose among four brightness settings for the LED
   - Enable or disable auto brightness mode, in which the LED brightness is automatically determined by the ambient brightness in the room
 - PHP script takes in the user input via HTTP and runs the appropriate Python script:
   - Turn LED on/ off: The "on" setting is the brightest LED setting.
 The "off" setting kills the currently running Python script.